lagachea/ft_ping/README.md

 ### TODO:
 - Organize error messages in an array
-- Add reverse dns query for source ip of error message
 - handle ip pkt len for regular err msg
 - handle frag offset for verbose
 <!--